nrajasin/Network-intrusion-dataset-creator/README.md

     chmod +x main.py
     ```

-### Sample reading from file
+### Sample: reading from file
-reads from a pcap and writes to dataset.csv
+Reads from a pcap and writes to dataset.csv

 `python3 main.py --sourcefile Razi_15012021.pcap`